The Top Food Markets and Best Restaurants in Paris

 Anyone who’s ever spent a weekend in Paris (or indeed watched the film Amélie) will know the pleasures of perusing a French food market, basket-in-hand.
 Come rain or shine, a trip to the local marché is an unmissable part of a Parisian’s weekend.
-And for visiting epicures, there are few activities as delicious as wandering the open-air isles of local produce, freshly bread, sticky pastries, ruby red wines and, with any luck, a mountain of smelly cheese.
-In fact, it is one of the finest ways to get to know the Parisian palette, and appreciate the ingredients that go into the dishes of its best restaurants.
+And for visiting epicures, there are few activities as delicious as wandering the open-air isles of local produce, fresh bread, sticky pastries, ruby red wines and, with any luck, a mountain of smelly cheese.
+It is one of the finest ways to get to know the Parisian palette, and appreciate the ingredients that go into the dishes of its best restaurants.
 In fact, while you slurp a few oysters and sort your Roquefort from your Rocamadour, you might find yourself rubbing shoulders with some of the city’s most famous chefs (Alain Ducasse, is that you?).
-And once you’ve learned a thing or two about French produce, the best way to educate yourself further is undoubtedly to dine in Paris’ very best restaurants.
+And once you’ve learned a thing or two about French produce, the best way to educate yourself further is undoubtedly to dine in the very best restaurants in Paris.

 With its original mirrored, mahogany decor still intact, this elegantly ramshackle bar has been an icon of Le Marais since 1903 and one of the best restaurants in Paris.
 It has all the wood panelling, heavy wood, peeling posters and Métro benches of a classic Parisian bistro - with the added appeal of staying open wonderfully late.
 The tiny entrance conceals a roomy dining space at the back, where you can feast on French classics.
 Expect brisk but friendly service (somewhat of a rarity, if we’re being honest), carnivorous dishes, lashings of wine and the distinct air of Paris’ Golden Age.